OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ---

-## 📘 SSUM Implementations & Systems — CC BY 4.0
+## 📘 Executable Systems — CC BY 4.0

-Executable systems that implement **SSUM (Shunyaya Structural Universal Mathematics)** are released under licenses independent of the SSUM Open Standard.
+Executable systems in the Shunyaya ecosystem are released under licenses independent of the SSUM Open Standard.

-The following SSUM-based implementations are released under **Creative Commons Attribution 4.0 (CC BY 4.0)**:
+The following executable implementations are released under **Creative Commons Attribution 4.0 (CC BY 4.0)**:

 - **SSUM-STAR — Structural Time And Replay**